 There are many video conferencing applications with incredible features, but the best software for you will meet your needs perfectly.

-Google Meet (opens in new tab), for instance, doesn’t have advanced features like Zoom, but it’s optimized for smaller teams.
+Google Meet (opens in new tab), for instance, doesn’t have advanced features like Zoom, but it’s better optimized for smaller teams.
 As part of Google Workspace, it integrates excellently with other Google applications, like Calendar and Docs.
+Then there’s Teams from rival company Microsoft, which offers a desktop and mobile app with similar video and chat functionalities, with the benefit of further integration with the company’s other products like OneDrive.

 When it comes to security, Webex’s default settings enhance data privacy, so customers aren’t responsible for securing their accounts.
 Similarly, Lifesize’s meetings are end-to-end encrypted by default.
 With Zoom, you have to adjust your security settings yourself to avail of additional protection.
 If security is paramount for you, then Webex (opens in new tab) and Lifesize (opens in new tab) won’t disappoint.